 - 1. Drive forwards and align the machine parallel to the track. - 2.
 Reverse the machine at 30° to the track from the parallel position to traverse the track. - 3.
-Track Access Ramps are provided on the machine and should be deployed at the positions that the wheels will contact the rails. - 4.
+Track Access Ramps are provided on the machine and should be deployed at the positions that the tracks will contact the rails. - 4.
 Straddle the track and align the rear rail axle with the track. - 5.
-Deploy the rear rail axle to only just lift the rear wheels slightly clear of the rail head.

-- 6. Manoeuvre the machine to align the front rail axle with the track. - 7.
+Deploy the rear rail axle to only just lift the rear tracks slightly clear of the sleeper ends. - 6.
+Manoeuvre the machine to align the front rail axle with the track. - 7.
 Deploy the rear rail axle then deploy the front rail axle in stages to keep the machine relatively level as it raises.

-NOTE: ALWAYS ALIGN THE STEERING WHEELS WITH THE TRACK, WHEN THE RAIL GEAR IS SEMI/FULLY DEPLOYED.
+NOTE: DO NOT ATTEMPT TO MANOEUVRE THE MACHINE WITH THE CRAWLER TRACKS, WHEN THE RAIL GEAR IS SEMI/FULLY DEPLOYED.

-WARNINGS

-WHEN ON TRACKING, CARE MUST BE TAKEN WHEN LOWERING THE BOGIE ONTO THE RAIL HEAD TO ENSURE ALL FOUR WHEELS CONTACT THE RAIL BEFORE THE WEIGHT OF THE MACHINE IS EXERTED ONTO THE TRACK.
-IF THE MACHINE IS NOT PERPENDICULAR TO THE RAIL WITHIN THE RAIL WHEEL FLANGE TOLERANCE OF THE RAIL AXLES OR SEVERE DAMAGE TO THE TRACK MAY RESULT.
+WARNINGS (1) WHEN ON TRACKING, CARE MUST BE TAKEN WHEN LOWERING THE BOGIE ONTO THE RAIL HEAD TO ENSURE ALL FOUR WHEELS CONTACT THE RAIL BEFORE THE WEIGHT OF THE MACHINE IS EXERTED ONTO THE TRACK.
+IF THE MACHINE IS NOT PERPENDICULAR TO THE RAIL WITHIN THE RAIL WHEEL

+FLANGE TOLERANCE OF THE RAIL AXLES OR SEVERE DAMAGE TO THE TRACK MAY RESULT.